Pattern Matching Lexicon- Bassed Encryption built to more securely fill your Business's Encryption needs.

-To improve processing performance and reduce delivery delays, because each message is scanned for potentially sensitive information, ExchangeDefender will encrypt the message using the first pattern it encounters.
+To improve processing performance and reduce delivery delays, each message is scanned for potentially sensitive information, ExchangeDefender will encrypt the message using the first pattern it encounters.

 If no sensitive information is found in the email, the routing and delivery take place.

 If sensitive information is found in the message, the system can take multiple actions as defined initially by the client and the Service Provider.

 ExchangeDefender web service is encrypted and message processing of encryption notifications typically take about one minute.

 ExchangeDefender Corporate Encryption provides two types of reciepient experiences that can be controlled by the client as business requirements dictate.

 For the ultimate level of protection, ExchangeDefender recommends using Encrypt as the protocol to deliver the message.
-It assures that the message is only seen by the intended recipient and it cannot be compromised by a hacker or a virus or hacked firewall that may be able to steal information from the recipient's PC.
+It assures the message is only seen by the intended recipient and cannot be compromised by a hacker or a virus or hacked firewall that may be able to steal information from the recipient's PC.
 If the information being transferred is sensitive, it should be protected.

 For practical purposes, ExchangeDefender provides ClearEncrypt as the protocol to deliver messages that do not need the ultimate level of security.
 Some large organizations also may have employee contracts or corporate policies in place that prohibit employees from providing any personal information to third party websites (such as signing up for services, etc.) While the message transferred through ClearEncrypt is encrypted throughout the process and is never seen in plain text, the link in the email can be accessed by anyone who has access to the recipient's mailbox.
 For example, if the recipient has their email automatically downloaded to their smartphone or tablet or laptop and those devices are compromised or lost, third parties may be able to retrieve the message.